Bloodymania 6

-Bloodymania 6 was a professional wrestling pay-per-view (PPV) event produced by Juggalo Championship Wrestling (JCW), which was only available online.
-It took place at midnight on August 12, 2012 at Hog Rock in Cave-In-Rock, Illinois.
+Bloodymania 6 was a professional wrestling pay-per-view (PPV) event produced by Juggalo Championship Wrestling (JCW), which was only available online via Psychopathic Live.
+It took place at midnight on August 12, 2012 at the Hogrock Ranch & Campground in Cave-In-Rock, Illinois.
 Professional wrestling is a type of sports entertainment in which theatrical events are combined with a competitive sport.
 The buildup to the matches and the scenarios that took place before, during, and after the event, were planned by JCW's script writers.
 The event starred wrestlers from Juggalo Championship Wrestling's bi-weekly internet wrestling show.

 Six matches were held on the event's card.
 The main event match was a JCW Heavyweight Championship match that featured the champion 2 Tuff Tony defeating Kongo Kong.
 Featured matches on the undercard included a tag team match where the team of Vader and Scott Steiner defeated Shaun Summers and Roderick Street, a singles match that saw Vampiro defeat Colt Cabana and a 9-man Battle Royal match in which Zach Gowen was victorious.